ImplFerris/pico-pico/src/std-to-no-std/no-std.md

 }
 ```

-With this fix, we've taken care of two errors and cut down the list.
+With this fix, we've taken care of three errors and cut down the list.
 There's still one more issue showing up, and we'll fix that in the next section.

 **Resources:**